Words Related to Opinion and Argument - Forming or Expressing an Opinion 2

 to view someone or something as bad, high, low, etc.

-to have a lower opinion of someone because of their actions in the past
+to have a negative opinion about someone because of their actions in the past

 to start doubting a decision and begin to wonder whether it is the right or best thing to do